 - A penetration tester must be able to act on their own initiative and think independently.

 - Thinking like an attacker.
 Okay, so you can follow a methodology, but can you think like an attacker does?
 If you can pop an alert box on a system.
-Can you demonstrate that you can steal insecure cookies?
+Can you demonstrate that you can steal insecure session cookies?
+A penetration tester needs to be able to demonstrate the impact of a specific vulnerability.

 - CVSS scoring: The industry standard for categorising and scoring a vulnerability is CVSS scores.
 Not all clients will ask for this, but you should be able to demonstrate to a client what the impact of a vulnerability is.